Simms Violin Studio

 Lesson Fees

-All of my students have a 1-1 violin lesson every week during term time (39 weeks per year),
+All students have a 1-1 violin lesson every week during term time (39 weeks per year),

 with additional lessons available during holidays at request.

-Pricing shown is cost per lesson, and fees are paid each term
+The pricing below is the cost per individual lesson, and lesson fees

-by a one-off payment or via a monthly payment plan.
+are paid once a term or via a monthly payment plan.

 Beginners